gwillz/EagleEye/README.md

 - The mean value of differences in this set in pixels
 - Frames contains all the compared frames
 - Frames compared shows the number of compared frames
-- Frames total is the totl number of frames in the video
+- Frames total is the total number of frames in the video
 - Frame contains all compared objects compared within the frame
 - Object name is the ID being used to distinguish objects
 - Object lens dictates the side (buttonside or backside) that this object is visible in